E-Filing in ACMS

 SYSTEM DOWNTIME: CM/ECF and ACMS may be be unavailable from midnight until 9:00 AM Pacific Time every Saturday for system maintenance.

-The Administrative Order adopted on 4/23/2021 provides additional information related to ACMS.
+The Administrative Order regarding ACMS provides additional information.

 Use of the ACMS system is mandatory for all attorneys.
 Pro se parties who register for electronic filing in this court may use the ACMS system at this time and must file in paper or via EDSS.

 For more information about CM/ECF, see E-Filing in CM/ECF.